 This is not the only way a criminal defense attorney can get your charge dismissed.
 Much depends on the actual charge, whether it is a misdemeanor or a felony, and the amount of evidence prosecutors have, e.g. how much was ‘hearsay’ or circumstantial.

-If this is a first time that you have been charged with a criminal offense, you will want to try and get the charge dismissed altogether, or at least any penalties reduced.
+If this is the first time that you have been charged with a criminal offense, you will want to try and get the charge dismissed altogether, or at least any penalties reduced.
 A criminal conviction can affect you and your family for the rest of your life.
 All criminal charges may lead to harsh penalties, including jail or prison time.
+If something like this happens, it is vital to be informed and defend yourself.
+You could either read more or contact an expert lawyer who can explain everything to you in layman’s terms.

 Establishing a defense strategy